Holiday Cottage in Bude

 Facilities & Services

 The property has electric radiators.
 The kitchen is fully fitted with a range of units.
-There are an electric oven and hob, a microwave, toaster, kettle and fridge with icebox.
+Integrated appliances, including slimline dishwasher, hob, oven and microwave, there is also a toaster, kettle and fridge with icebox.
 The lounge area has a flatscreen, digital, Freeview TV.
 There is an iron & ironing board.
 There is NO WiFi available at the property, however, the 4G reception is good.
 There is unlimited WiFi available, free of charge at the Manor House.
 There is a communal laundry, including washing machines and tumble dryers, available on-site, at an additional cost.

 Electricity, heating and bed linen are all included, you will need to bring your own towels and beach towels.
 One well behaved dog is welcome at an additional £30 per week.
+Due to allergies, strictly no other pets allowed unless by special request.
 Dogs may not be left unattended at the property.
 No smoking is allowed in the Lodge.
 There are a cot and high chair available on request.

 General Booking Information